HTML Select

 Nesting Options

 Options within the select element can be grouped using the <optgroup> tag.
-This is useful for organizing related options, enhancing usability.
+This helps organize related options and enhances usability.

 <optgroup label="Citrus">